Skip to content

 2. Deploy the first cluster (the example here uses kubectx to set the kubectl context))

-helm upgrade --install example pingidentity/ping-devops -f base.yaml -f 01-layer-usa.yaml
+helm upgrade --install example pingidentity/ping-devops -f base.yaml -f 01-layer-west.yaml

 3. Deploy the second cluster

-helm upgrade --install example pingidentity/ping-devops -f base.yaml -f 01-layer-eur.yaml
+helm upgrade --install example pingidentity/ping-devops -f base.yaml -f 01-layer-east.yaml

 4. Switch back to the first cluster, and simulate a regional failure by removing the PingFederate cluster entirely: